BeSpunky/angular-google-maps/wiki/The-Map.md

-# Intro
+# The Core
-At the core of the library is the map.
+At the heart of the library is the map.
 The map component will always be the top-level container for all other library components or directives.

 To place a map in your template, use the `<bs-google-map/>` element.
 > Haha, yeah... 😄 `bs` stands BeSpunky...
 Not the other thing you were thinking. 😏